St. Thomas More Catholic Church

 Rite of Christian Initiation for Adults (R.C.I.A.)

 The Rite of Christian Initiation for Adults, also known as R.C.I.A., is a formation process for adults who want to receive full initiation into the Catholic Church.
 This would apply for individuals who were baptized into another faith, or those baptized Catholic but desire to receive the remaining Sacraments of Initiation, Holy Communion and/or Confirmation.
-The program usually begins in September each year.
-For more information, please contact Deacon Tim Tate in the parish office at 210-655-5070, Extension 106.
+For more information, please contact Deacon Tim Tate at the parish office